The Institute for anti-trafficking Innovation

 - To endeavor to improve public and political perception of people, families, and communities facing vulnerability, marginalization, and exploitation and to increase public and political will to intervene in situations of vulnerability and marginalization.

-- To be innovative in our thinking and empathetic in our relationships and organizational culture.
+- To be revolutionary in our thinking and empathetic in our relationships and organizational culture.